Srdjan-V/ForkedProxy/README.md

-IntegratedProxy
+ForkedProxy
 ==================

+ForkedProxy is a fork of Integrated Proxy for 1.12.2 with a small rewrite and bug fixes

-Integrated Proxy is an addon mod for [Integrated Dynamics](https://www.curseforge.com/minecraft/mc-mods/integrated-dynamics "Integrated Dynamics").
+ForkedProxy an addon mod for [Integrated Dynamics](https://www.curseforge.com/minecraft/mc-mods/integrated-dynamics "Integrated Dynamics").
 It allows you to redirect the part's target to another position.

 How to Use
 ==================